Meals that Will Make Your Kids Want to Cook (And Eat!)332

-If you’ve got a picky eater on your hands, start by having them help out with recipes for food they already love.
+If you too have a picky eater on your hands, start by having them help out with recipes for food they already love.

 Make this recipe even simpler by using a rotisserie chicken from the grocery store.
 Kids can help shred the chicken before they mix it with Midwestern Sweet Barbecue Sauce.
 Then, let them build their own quesadilla by layering the meat and cheese before you help them heat it up in a skillet.

 Skip the ice cream truck and cool off with this sweet treat from your own kitchen instead.
-All you need is a blender and our Classic or Canela (cinnamon) Hot Chocolate to whip up this icy cold version of an all-time favorite.
+All you need is a blender and our Classic or Cinnamon Hot Chocolate to whip up this icy cold version of an all-time favorite.
 Don’t forget the mini marshmallows!

 Once your helper gets more confident in their skills, start adding some more elevated choices to the menu.

 Kids love bright colors and can’t get enough of dips - this recipe’s got both!
 Plus it’s healthy so you can feel good about letting them eat as much as they can handle.
 The best part is that hummus is the perfect base for experimenting with spices.
 We like a mixture of Park Hill Maple Pepper and Ground Cumin Seeds or Poultry Seasoning and Ground Coriander Seeds, but encourage your kids to taste different spice combinations and get creative.

 This recipe is way simpler than it sounds and despite the use of Gochujang Korean Chili Sauce, has pretty mild heat so it’s totally family friendly.
 From mixing ingredients and stirring beef to chopping broccoli, there’s plenty of simple steps kids can help with.
 The result—a base of rice or any other grain you prefer, topped with flavorful ground beef—is sure to become a go-to weeknight meal.